hashaaamm/tiko_energy/README.md

 # Tiko Energy

-Coding challenge by Tiko Energy.
+This is coding challenge by Tiko.

 ## Table of Contents